Joe Dix Foundation

 We are committed to supporting all young people, helping them to make safer choices and lead positive, fulfilling lives.

-Through education, training, exhibitions, and awareness campaigns, we work to inspire change, build resilience, and create safer communities where every young person can thrive.
+Through education, training, exhibitions,youth work and awareness campaigns, we work to inspire change, build resilience, and create safer communities where every young person can thrive.

 Joe's Story